James Coombs OBrien

 The University of Bath

-Favourite thing to do in science I love making things, so anything which involves being in the lab.
+Favourite thing to do in my job: I love making things, so anything which involves being in the lab.
 I’m always at my happiest in the lab doing experiments instead of sitting at a desk.

 I take materials from plants and turn them into plastics